 More than 430 Airbus aircraft are in service with Chinese airlines, and approximately 15 per cent of Airbus' total production is delivered to China.
 The country is the world's second largest market for civil aircraft, and in the next 20 years it is expected to require nearly 3,000 new civil aircraft and freighters.

-Watch the video from the opening ceremony of the new Chinese A320 Final Assembly Line in Tianjin.
+from the opening ceremony of the new Chinese A320 Final Assembly Line in Tianjin.